moonmoonpurkait/Rock-Paper-Scissor/README.md

 # Rock Paper Scissor Game
 Rock Paper Scissor Game frontend design <br>
 The game can be play between a user amd computer <br>
-It will also show scores
+It will also show scores <br>
+It provides good user interface